aj-2801/Fiber_DNS_SBT/docs/theory_v2.md

 # Theory: inertial slender fibers in homogeneous isotropic turbulence

-This document summarizes the mathematical formulation used by `FiberDNS-SBT`.
+This document summarizes the mathematical formulation used by `Fiber_DNS_SBT`.
 It is intended as an implementation-oriented companion to the associated research papers.

 ## 1. Physical problem